-Materials: 100% Luffa!
+100% Luffa!
+Luffas are a proud member of the gourd family and grow on vines.
 These luffas are made from the dried luffa plant and are completely unprocessed.
-For the sake of the environment, they are not bleached to look perfectly white and may have variations in color and may still have a seed or two
+For the sake of the environment, they are not bleached to look perfectly white and may have variations in color and may still have a seed or two.

-End Life: If taken care of properly, your luffa can last up to 6 months!
-Once your luffa has reached its end of life, cut it up and toss into your compost pile or bury it in your garden!
+End Life: If taken care of properly, your luffa can last up to 6 months.
+Once your luffa has reached its end of life and is losing fibers, cut it up and toss into your compost pile or bury it in your garden!